jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 for a variety of reasons, such as saving money or claiming the Right to Repair.
 Additionally, ECU remapping lessons, guides, software, and tuned file demos are readily available.
-In September 2023, Upstreams AutoThreat PRO team uncovered a threat actor operating in a popular deep web automotive forum selling remote jailbreak solutions for IVI systems of a European OEM.
+In September 2023, Upstream’s AutoThreat® PRO team uncovered a threat actor operating in a popular deep web automotive forum selling remote jailbreak solutions for IVI systems of a European OEM.
 The jailbreak consists of a CAN patch that enables all features except subscription\-based ones,